TRR 181 – Energy Transfers in Atmosphere and Ocean

 • Funds for home office equipment for scientists with family obligations

 All participating institutions are dedicated to innovative graduate and postgraduate education and career planning.
-Since 2021, the TRR 181 has its own graduate school, the Research Training Group 'ENERGY', which supports and trains PhD students, Postdocs and early-career Project Leaders of the TRR.
+Since 2021, the TRR 181 has its own graduate school, the Research Training Group 'ENERGY', which supports and trains PhD candidates, Postdocs and early-career Project Leaders of the TRR.

 RTG ENERGY